 E – Empathetic, Ethical

 The development of these characteristics will play as much of a role in your success as being a great writer or solving complex math problems.
 Service Learning provides the most effective “classroom” where we can practice these attributes and serve our community as well.
 Students work in groups to understand challenges, develop possible strategies, and then implement solutions.
 Our students have recently tackled a wide range of issues including engaging local youth through athletic and performing arts programs, supporting veterans, and combating hunger and poverty, among many others.
-Our Heads of School regularly suggest that Service Learning may be the most important class that a Winchendon student takes.
+Our Heads of School regularly suggest that Impact Learning may be the most important class that a Winchendon student takes.

 The role of your advisor at Winchendon is to support you in all facets of your high school experience.
 Advisee groups consist of a mix of approximately seven students ranging from freshmen to seniors.
 Your advisor will meet with you regularly to check in on how things are going, review goals and plans, and to reflect on grades and comments from the previous week.
 Your advisor can serve many roles including personal coach, mentor, guide and resource to help navigate high school – as well as another trusted adult when you just have to sort things out.
 While students are assigned an advisor in their first year, students may request to change advisors in subsequent years.